Gadsden flag: Use during the Civil War

 Between 1860 and 1862, the meaning of the Gadsden flag was disputed between pro- (later, the Confederacy) and anti-slavery (later, the Union) sides, with the latter side ending up abandoning the flag "because Confederates had irreparably tainted it" and the former making it into their unofficial flag.

 The Union side would counter the Gadsden flag with images of snakes being stomped, stabbed, and eaten by eagles; in response, the Confederacy would abandon it for the Southern Cross battle flag.
+In 1862, Abraham Lincoln was given a 34 star American flag with the inscription: "The heel of the old flagstaff shall bruise the rattle-snake’s head," in gold.

 In 1861, a ship from Georgia entered Boston Harbor flying a version of the Gadsden Flag with 15 stars on it signifying the 15 slave states.
 The captain removed the flag after a large and angry crowd gathered, who then destroyed it.
+The flags even flew as far west as El Dorado, California.